CS-BIO/TopTime/README.md

-# TopTime: Persistent Topological Representations for Time-Series Modeling
+# TopTime: Persistent Topological Representations for Enhancing Time-Series Modeling and Interpretation

 This repository provides the official implementation of **TopTime**, a topology-guided representation framework for time-series analysis.